bismuthfoundation/Hack-with-BIS/README.md

 Simple example with many variants.

-# 8a - Send a transactino from your Python code
+## 8a - Send a transaction from your Python code

 A straighforward use of the BismuthClient python package.
 https://github.com/bismuthfoundation/Hack-with-BIS/tree/master/08a-Send-transaction-from-code